My Adventures in

 And once he killed a beautiful dame.

-One day a man came to town,
+One day a man came

 He came to take the dragon down.